1957 Mille Miglia

 As in previous years, the event was a race against the clock, as the cars were released at one-minute intervals.
 In the Mille Miglia, the smaller displacement, slower cars started first.
 Each car number related to their allocated start time.
 For example, Wolfgang von Trips's car had the number 532, he left Brescia at 5:32am, while the first cars had started late in the evening on the previous day.
-Some drivers went with navigators, others didn't; a number of local Italian drivers had knowledge of the routes being used and felt confident enough that they wouldn't need one.
+Some drivers went with navigators, others did not; a number of local Italian drivers had knowledge of the routes being used and felt confident enough that they would not need one.

-This race was won by Scuderia Ferrari driver Piero Taruffi without the aid of a navigator.
+This race was won by Scuderia Ferrari driver Piero Taruffi without the aid of a navigator, the 3rd time in the past 4 years that a driver won the race without a navigator.
 He completed the 992-mile distance in 10 hours, 27 minutes and 47 seconds- an average speed of 94.841 mph (152.632 km/h).
-The Italian finished 3 minutes in front of his second-placed team-mate, the German driver, von Trips.
+The Italian finished three minutes in front of his second-placed team-mate, the German driver, von Trips.
 Olivier Gendebien and Jacques Washer were next, ensuring Scuderia Ferrari finished 1-2-3.
+The race is marked with fatal crashes of drivers Alfonso de Portago and Josef H. Göttgens, the former involving in an accident that claimed the lives of nine spectators near the road.

 Report

 Entry

 A total of 391 cars were entered for the event, across 25 classes based on engine sizes, ranging from up to 750cc to over 2.0-litre, for Grand Touring Cars, Touring Cars and Sport Cars.
 Of these, 310 cars started the event.
 The limit on the number of starts was reduced from previous years.
 The Auto Club of Brescia took steps to try to combat the unsportsmanlike tactics by which some competitors sought to negate the procedure of drawing lots for departure times.

 Even though the event continued to count towards the World Sportscar Championship, only Ferrari and Maserati entered works teams.
 Officine Alfieri Maserati was in receivership but still managed to have two 450Ss for Stirling Moss and Jean Behra, a brand new 350S for Hans Herrmann and older 300S for the Italian Giorgio Scarlatti.
 Meanwhile, Scuderia Ferrari entered four Sports cars, to be driven by Taruffi, von Trips, Peter Collins and Alfonso de Portago.
 They also entered Olivier Gendebien in a Grand Touring car.
 Britain was represented by a single semi-works Jaguar D-Type, entered by the Scottish team Ecurie Ecosse for Ron Flockhart.

-One of the more unusual entrants was a Kurtis Kraft roadster for Akton Miller, a car constructed in the USA, with a powerful 6.4 litre Chrysler engine, mounted on a space-frame single seat chassis, designed for use on American oval circuits.
+One of the more unusual entrants was a Kurtis Kraft roadster for Akton Miller, a car constructed in the US, with a powerful 6.4 litre Chrysler engine, mounted on a space-frame single seat chassis, designed for use on American oval circuits.